sourcegraph/about/content/blogposts/2024/using-batch-changes-via-graphql-api.md

 ```
 ### 8. View Changeset Details and State

-After applying the Batch Change, run this query to see more details:
+After applying the batch change, run this query to see more details:
 ```python
 query BatchChangeChangesets($BatchChangeID: ID!) {
   node(id: $BatchChangeID) {